 If your child’s profile aligns with the Mission of C/A, we will invite parents to visit for a tour and interview.
 The interview will give you the chance to ask questions about the school, see our teachers and classrooms in action, and give us time to learn more about your child.

 Your child will meet with the Director of Admissions and tour the school to gain a firsthand look at C/A and imagine what it would be like to be a part of our school community.
 We use this time to deepen our understanding of your child’s strengths and weaknesses, interests and learning style.

 C/A has an online common application for all grades so some questions do not pertain to younger applicants.

 After parents have met with the Admissions Director or Head of School, they may click HERE to begin the application process.
 Simply complete everything that applies to you and your child, and submit the application with the application fee.
-The $100.00 application fee for the 2018-2019 School Year may be paid online through a secure website by clicking HERE.
+The $125.00 application fee may be paid online through a secure website by clicking HERE.

 The application deadline is the last day of January for the upcoming academic year unless openings are available in the current year.

 A teacher recommendation from your applicant’s current teacher.
 Teacher recommendations are confidential and must be submitted directly from the teacher or the school to C/A. The recommendation forms can be downloaded when you complete the online application.
 Or click HERE for the recommendation form.
 We also accept the AISGW Common Recommendation Form.

 Progress Reports/Transcripts.
 Progress or academic reports are required for Lower and Middle School applicants.
 Transcripts are required for High School applicants, as well as any Middle School applicants who have earned high school credit.
 Official academic records are required and must be submitted directly to C/A from your child’s current school.

 The Admissions Office will provide details and a date for your child’s Shadow Day.
 A Shadow Day must be completed for an application to be considered.